thuwahn/clique-bait-campaign-sql-python-bi/README.md

 # Clique Bait Campaign

 ## Introduction

 Clique Bait is an online platform where marketing campaigns are used to drive user engagement and purchases.
-This project analyzes user interaction data to understand how campaign exposure affects purchases and assess campaign effectiveness.
+This project analyzes user interaction data to evaluate campaign effectiveness using both funnel-based conversion metrics and uplift analysis.

 ## Objective

-Evaluate the effectiveness of marketing campaigns by analyzing impression, click, and purchase events to quantify purchase uplift and identify high-performing campaigns for better budget allocation and creative optimization.
+The goal is to evaluate the effectiveness of marketing campaigns by analyzing user progression through the impression → click → purchase funnel, quantifying the incremental purchase uplift attributable to campaign exposure, and identifying high-performing campaigns to support budget allocation and creative optimization.

 ## About Dataset